omni-us/jsonargparse/README.rst

 - :code:`Tuple` and :code:`Set` are supported even though they can't be represented in json distinguishable from a list.
-Each :code:`Tuple` element position can have its own type and will be validated as such.
+Each :code:`Tuple` element position can have its own type and will be validated as such. :code:`Tuple` with ellipsis (:code:`Tuple[type, ...]`) is also supported.
 In command line arguments, config files and environment variables, tuples and sets are represented as a list.

 - To set a value to :code:`None` it is required to use :code:`null` since this is how json/yaml defines it.
 To avoid confusion in the help, :code:`NoneType` is displayed as :code:`null`.
-For example function argument with type and default :code:`Optional[str] = None` would be shown in the help as :code:`type: Union[str, null], default: null`.
+For example a function argument with type and default :code:`Optional[str] = None` would be shown in the help as :code:`type: Union[str, null], default: null`.